 Some days I can see why football has been given the title of the beautiful game.
 When the sun is shining, great football is being played and everyone seems to be enjoying themselves.
-Other days, I really struggle to see why it has been labelled with such a title.
+Other days, I really struggle to see why it has been labeled with such a title.
 You know those games when it’s chucking down with rain, it’s windy, the ball is in the air more than it’s on the ground, and the players are on your case every time you blow your whistle.
-Being a referee can be very tough on these kind of days.
+Being a referee can be very tough

 Verbal abuse towards referees is an issue that causes more than 7,000 referees to quit every year in the UK.
 This is a large percentage considering there are only around 50,000 in the country.
 I’m sure the majority of referees will be able to tell stories of how they’ve dealt with various incidents of verbal abuse they’ve been subject to.
 One story springs to mind…